Bleeding from your mouth, tongue, lips or tooth sockets may be caused by gum disease, dental treatment, dental surgery, or a dental injury.

 - If you smoke, try to cut down or quit as it may irritate your mouth.

-Follow any advice you received from your dentist regarding rinsing your mouth and eating and drinking after dental procedures.
+Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.